-HS120 Alzheimer's Disease: Coping and Caring 3 class hr/wk, 3 cr.
+HS120 Alzheimer's Disease: Coping and Caring

 Presents information about Alzheimer's Disease and other dementias, exploring the disease process including the stages of Alzheimer's and associated behaviors.
 Focuses on the Best Friends approach to care-giving; addressing issues which families, caregivers, and case managers must attend to.
 Promotes the individual's adaptation and addressing issues of self-esteem and fear.